-Assignments & Due Dates: As weather and/or new discoveries may necessitate some schedule adjustments, please check the website regularly for course announcements.
+Assignments & Due Dates: As weather and/or new discoveries may necessitate some schedule adjustments, please check the website regularly for course announcements: http://science.marshall.edu/saken/PS101

 Homework: Homework will be conducted using the textbook publisher's Mastering Astronomy system.
 An access code should have been bundled with the textbook if you bought it at the campus bookstore.
 Otherwise, you may register on-line.
-The course ID is: PS101FALL2015 Note that the access code and the course ID are NOT the same thing.
+The course ID is: PS101FALL2017 Note that the access code and the course ID are NOT the same thing.

-Homework will be due on Sundays, except for the very last assignment of the year, as shown on the course schedule.
+Homework will be due on Fridays, as shown on the course schedule.
 As these exercises are meant to help you understand the material, they will be graded on a mostly participatory basis.
-You will be allowed multiple attempts and the full use of the on-line hints for every question with no penalties.
+You will be allowed multiple attempts and full use of the on-line hints for every question with no penalties.

 A Few Notes on Homework: Please do the homework.
 Please allow enough time on the homework so that you can think about your responses and pay close attention to the questions.
 It is not intended to be mere busy work but is instead an important part of the learning experience.
-Believe it or not, education research has been conducted to show what may be obvious - students who do the homework for themselves (not copying off of someone else or looking up the answers on-line) do much better in the class.
+Believe it or not, education research has been conducted to show what may be obvious - students who do the homework for themselves (not copying off of someone else or looking up the answers on-line) do much better in the course.